tjfulle/matmodlab/_sources/execution/mps.txt

 ========

 A model in Matmodlab is defined by a ``MaterialPointSimulator`` object.
-The ``MaterialPointSimulator`` object manages and allocates memory for materials analysis steps.
+The ``MaterialPointSimulator`` object manages and allocates memory for materials and analysis steps.
 In this section, the ``MaterialPointSimulator`` object is described.